Serializers – Django REST Framework

-This articles revolves around how to use serializers from scratch in Django REST Framework to advanced serializer fields and arguments.
+This article revolves around how to use serializers from scratch in Django REST Framework to advanced serializer fields and arguments.
 It assumes one is familiar with How to start a project with Django REST Framework ?

 - Creating and Using Serializers